On $q$-de Rham cohomology via $\Lambda$-rings: Introduction

 I would like to thank Peter Scholze for many helpful comments, in particular about the possibility of a $q$-analogue of de Rham--Witt cohomology, and Michel Gros for spotting a missing hypothesis.
+I would also like to thank the anonymous referee for suggesting many improvements.